amin8179/Impact-of-oscilllation-on-decision-making/README.md

 num_trials: Number of trials for the simulation.
 fs: Sampling frequency.
 decision_boundary: Threshold for decision-making.
-a1: Amplitude for the first Gaussian bump (input stimulus).
+a1: Amplitude of the Gaussian bump (input stimulus) to column 1.
-a2: Amplitude for the sine wave inputs (external stimuli).
+a2: Amplitude for the sine wave inputs (oscillatory input).
+a3: Amplitude of the Gaussian bump (input stimulus) to column 2

 f2: Frequency for the sine wave inputs.
 phi: Phase shift for one of the sine wave inputs.
 Outputs: